Build a Comprehensive Electronic Symbols Library in Altium Designer

 Instead of creating every schematic symbol from scratch, the right set of supply chain tools in a managed cloud-connected platform will give you access to the symbols you need.
 You don’t need to spend time recreating your electronic symbols library files in each new project, you just need to use the supply chain and component management tools available in Altium Designer.

-The power of Altium Designer’s library management features comes from its connection to Altium 365, the industry’s first complete platform for design data management.
+The power of Altium Designer’s component library management features comes from its connection to Altium 365, the industry’s first complete platform for design data management.
 Altium 365 makes it easy to access components and design data from earlier projects and import components into new designs.
 You can also share your designs with other Altium Designer users, your customers, and manufacturers.
 No other cloud platform makes it so easy to access and manage component data in a single application.

 Complete Design Management in Altium Designer and Altium 365

 Altium 365 does more than just give you components you can use in Altium Designer projects.
-This unique cloud platform allows multiple designers to collaborate on their projects while providing version control, user access management, design data sharing, and component library sharing.
+This unique cloud platform allows multiple designers to collaborate on their projects while providing version control, distributor part searches, user access management, design data sharing, and component library sharing.
 Best of all, these features are accessible within Altium Designer, giving design teams a complete design and data management solution.

 - Altium Designer’s complete set of CAD tools create a unified PCB design experience.
 Component access, placement, and management are easy with Altium Designer’s industry-standard circuit board layout and management features.